Stillat/vscode-antlers-language-server/formatcli/package/README.md

 * `insertSpaces` - Controls whether the Antlers formatter should insert spaces
 * `maxStatementsPerLine` - Suggests a maximum number of Antlers statements that should appear on a single line (i.e., `{{ test; test += 3; test += 5; }}`)
 * `tabSize` - The number of spaces to use for indentation
+* `formatExtensions` - A list of file extensions that will be formatted when formatting a directory.

 The `htmlOptions` object may be used to set the HTML formatting options used by the Antlers formatter.
 These settings follow the same rules as the default [Visual Studio Code HTML Formatter](https://code.visualstudio.com/docs/languages/html#_formatting).
 The formatter will do its best to respect these settings, but may be unable to under certain circumstances.